programmiri/gatsby-timeship/emails-Rubys_TimeShip/008/knock_knock.md

 «Purrrr!» Says res-the-cat.

-«Not alone!
-Not alone!
-Kiwi wants a trip!
-A trip!
-A trip!» Croaks Kiwi and lands on Ruby's slouched shoulder.

 «Beep!
-Too-the-loo-dle!
-Boop!» Squeeks req-the-bat from up under deck.
+Dudulappedu!
+Boop!» Squeeks req-the-bat and flaps down from up under deck and lands on Ruby's slouched shoulder.

 «Look at that!
 You have a full crew!
 It's a great crew.
-Take it!» Says Captain Json.
+Take it!» Says Lizabeth.

 «OK!
 Stop plaguing me already!
 I'll go.
-I know I'm Princess Lizabeth's only hope.
+I know I'm your only hope Lizabeth.
 I will go to the far future and make my comeback with a Great Gatsby Pirate Princess.
-Together we will write The Three Greatest Gatsby Functions of London Bridge and save Princess Lizabeth from Mighty Mary's Mad Masterplan!
-Req!
+Together we will write The Three Greatest Gatsby Functions of London Bridge and save you from Mighty Mary's Mad Masterplan!

+«Can Ruby save me and Our Bridge?
+Yes.
+She.
+Can!» Lizabeth hugs Ruby and climbs down into the house through the rooftop window.

+«Req!
 Res!
-Kiwi!
 Look lively!
-May the Boop be with you Json!» Ruby waves the hat at Json and pushes the start button and ....
+May the Boop be with you Lizabeth!» Ruby waves Captain Json's gilded pirate hat and pushes the start button and ....

 «Rrr-RRR!» Says the pink and yellow TimeShip.

 «Ka-Poof!»